 47 The study was a cross sectional descriptive survey conducted in March 2015.
 Respondents were drawn from shop workers on either side of the main street of the central business district 48 of Ile-Ife from one major intersection (Campus Road 7) to the other (Iremo Street).
 Informed 49 50 consent was obtained from all eligible participants following which structured questionnaire 51 was administered for patients' demographic and clinical information.
 Permission was also 52 obtained from both Yoruba and non-Yoruba ("Ezendigbo" and "Seriki") community leaders 53 before the survey.
-Participants were selected by convenient sampling method (all the 54 participants that gave informed consent) from a total population of that district of town.
+Participants that gave informed consent from a total population of that 54 district of town were recruited into the study.
 The information sought for included age, sex, cultural beliefs and ethnic group.
-Also information 55 56 included were symptoms, such as presence of pain, swelling, discharge, recurrence of symptoms, and various management modality affected participants have received.
-Excluded 57 58 from this study were patients that did not give informed consent.
+Also information included were symptoms, such as 55 56 presence of pain, swelling, discharge, recurrence of symptoms, and various management modality affected participants have received.
+Patients that did not give informed consent were 57 58 not included in the study.

-59 Minimum Sample size was calculated using the Fisher formula, where N=Minimum Sample 60 Size, P= Prevalence from a previous study (of Africans = 10%), Se= Standard Error (which= 61 5% for precision of 10% at a Confidence Interval of 95%) i.e. 0.05.
-Thus, N= P (1-P)/Se2 62 =0.1x 0.9/0.05x0.05 = 360 subjects.
-Other quantitative variables were derived as the mean 63 with a 95% confidence interval (CI).
+59 Minimum Sample size was calculated using the Fisher formula, where N=Minimum Sample 60 Size, P= Prevalence from a previous study (of Africans = 10%), Z = standard normal 61 devation (which is 1.96 or approximately 2), Se= Standard Error (which= 5% for precision of 62 10% at a Confidence Interval of 95%) i.e. 0.05.
+Thus, $n = Z^2 P (1-P)/Se^2 = 2^2 x 0.1x$ 63 0.9/0.05x0.05 = 144 subjects.
+Other quantitative variables were derived as the mean with a 64 95% confidence interval (CI).